Fergus Anderson: Motorcycle racing career

-Fergus Kenrick Anderson (9 February 1909 – 6 May 1956) was a British professional motorcycle racer.
-He was a two-time Grand Prix World Champion.
+After the outbreak of the Second World War, Anderson rejoined the Royal Navy where he served with the Small Vessels Pool, helping to ferry vessels from port to port along the British coastline.
 His name appears on the Nazis' "most wanted" list drawn up prior to their intended invasion of Britain (published online as "Hitler's Black Book" by Forces War Records).